SvenMichaelKlose/tunix/src/flashboot/README.md

 # Ingle Flash boot

-Loads the desktop and its banks from direcory "ingle" from the UltiFS file system on the Flash ROM starting at bank 9.
+Loads the desktop and its banks from direcory ".ingle" from the UltiFS file system on the Flash ROM starting at bank 9.

 ## Vectors